 Action Description Timeline Action 4.1 Invest Chinatown Housing Partnership Grant Program Develop a program to improve building conditions in up to 10 SROs owned by Chinese Benevolent Societies.
-Action 4.2 Invest Review and update Operating Models for Turnkey Social Housing Review and update the list of operators for turnkey social housing sites and improve the existing operating model to make housing more affordable and financially sustainable.
-2024 Action 4.3 Regulate Action 4.4 Regulate Action 4.5 Invest Explore Opportunities to Build New Co-op Housing on City-owned Land Explore and report back on opportunities to build new co-op housing on existing City-owned land, in partnership with the Co-op Housing Federation of BC and other non-profit co-ops.
+2024 Action 4.2 Invest Review and update Operating Models for Turnkey Social Housing Review and update the list of operators for turnkey social housing sites and improve the existing operating model to make housing more affordable and financially sustainable.
+2024 Action 4.3 Regulate Vancouver's Social Housing Initiative Proactively zone for social and co-operative housing in every neighbourhood to speed up approval of projects as part of implementation of the Vancouver Plan's equitable housing directions.
+2025 Action 4.4 Regulate Develop Inclusionary Housing By-law to Implement Provincial Legislation Develop a new by-law to comply with legislative change to enable the continued use of inclusionary housing policies to deliver social housing.
+2025 Action 4.5 Invest Explore Opportunities to Build New Co-op Housing on City-owned Land Explore and report back on opportunities to build new co-op housing on existing City-owned land, in partnership with the Co-op Housing Federation of BC and other non-profit co-ops.
 2026 Action 4.6 Advocate or Partner Explore Opportunities to Support Building Acquisitions by Non-profits Explore how to support initiatives such as the Provincial Rental Protection Fund to encourage the purchase and protection of affordable market rental buildings by non-profit organizations.
-Action 4.7 Regulate Continue Expediting Community Housing In addition to the Permitting Improvement Process, the City will continue to reduce approval times for affordable housing through a dedicated team and streamlined development process (i.e. SHORT Program).
-Action 4.8 Advocate or Partner City Portfolio Planning with Provincial and Federal Government Partners Pursue senior government partnership and funding for new housing projects and renovations of existing projects on City-owned land, across a number of sites.
-Action 4.9 Invest Continue Advancing and Initiate New Projects on City-owned Land Continue supporting development partners of existing projects on City-owned land, and prepare new sites for development and initiate new partnerships.
-Action 4.10 Partner Proactive Discussions with Co-op and Non-profit Housing Partners to Renew Expiring Leases and Explore Redevelopment Collaborate with co-ops and non-profit housing societies whose leases on City-owned land are expiring soon to discuss lease renewal and redevelopment options.
-Action 4.11 Invest Capital Granting Programs e.g. Community Housing Incentive Program (CHIP Continue offering capital grants for non-profit or co-op housing construction.
-Adjust gran program parameters to align with current economic conditions and complement Provinci and Federal government funding programs.
+2026 Action 4.7 Regulate Continue Expediting Community Housing In addition to the Permitting Improvement Process, the City will continue to reduce approval times for affordable housing through a dedicated team and streamlined development process (i.e. SHORT Program).
+Ongoing Action 4.8 Advocate or Partner City Portfolio Planning with Provincial and Federal Government Partners Pursue senior government partnership and funding for new housing projects and renovations of existing projects on City-owned land, across a number of sites.
+Ongoing Action 4.9 Invest Continue Advancing and Initiate New Projects on City-owned Land Continue supporting development partners of existing projects on City-owned land, and prepare new sites for development and initiate new partnerships.
+Ongoing Action 4.10 Partner Proactive Discussions with Co-op and Non-profit Housing Partners to Renew Expiring Leases and Explore Redevelopment Collaborate with co-ops and non-profit housing societies whose leases on City-owned land are expiring soon to discuss lease renewal and redevelopment options.
+Ongoing Action 4.11 Invest Capital Granting Programs e.g. Community Housing Incentive Program (CHIP) Continue offering capital grants for non-profit or co-op housing construction.
+Adjust grant program parameters to align with current economic conditions and complement Provincial and Federal government funding programs.
 Ongoing